alire-project/alire/doc/catalog-format-spec.md

    TAG = ""
    ```

- - `gpr-set-externals`: optional dynamic table, giving a mapping from the name
+ - `gpr-set-externals`: optional dynamic table, setting values of project
-   of external variables to the values to use by default when building the
+   external variables when building the project.
+This should not be used to
-   project.
+   specify default values, the default values must be specified in the `.gpr`
+   project file.
 Expressions are accepted before the mapping.
 For instance:

    ```toml
    [gpr-set-externals]